microsoft/EdgeML/Tools/SeeDot/README.md

       ```
       python protoNN_example.py --data-dir./usps10 --projection-dim 25 --num-prototypes 60 --epochs 100 -o output
       ```
-  This should give around 91.12% classification accuracy.
+  This would give around 91.12% classification accuracy.
 The trained model is stored in the `output` directory.

 More information on using the ProtoNN trainer can be found [here](https://github.com/Microsoft/EdgeML/tree/master/tf/examples/ProtoNN).